-In the late 20th century, the emerging trend of modern decor in buildings, in galleries, and in public spaces was to confront the rigid-style mandates of modernism.
+In the late 20th century, the emerging trend of modern design in buildings, in galleries, and in public spaces was to confront the rigid-style mandates of modernism.
 Postmodern furniture characteristics developed as a vibrant, rule-breaking occasion that paraded eclecticism, humor, and cultural references.
-In contrast to modernism, the master of minimalism and postmodernism was willing to ask the provocative question: Why can’t furniture be fun?
-From asymmetrical bookshelves that could double as abstract art to hot pink chairs, the design movement has altered the way we relate to everyday items.
-Let’s explore some of the postmodern furniture characteristics that define postmodern furniture and the lingering influence it imposes on modern design.
+In contrast to modernism-the master of minimalism and postmodernism was willing to ask the provocative question: Why can’t furniture be fun?
+From asymmetrical bookshelves that could double as abstract art to hot pink chairs, the design movement has altered the way we relate with everyday items.
+Let’s explore some of the postmodern furniture characteristics that define postmodern furniture, and the lingering influence it imposes on modern design.

 1. “Form Follows Fun”: The Modernist Rebellion